What is MIRACL Trust® Zero-Factor Authentication for Users?

 Zero knowledge is a protocol (or process) that allows an individual to prove they know a secret without actually revealing that secret to a verifying party .
 Zero knowledge of value is exchanged between the two parties, eliminating the risk of theft while in transit or in storage.

 Why Is MIRACL Trust® called Zero Factor Authentication (ZFA)?

-MIRACL Trust® is called Zero Factor Authentication because there are no critical credentials transmitted to/from the platform or stored in the platform (unlike current password and two-step authentication solutions).
+MIRACL Trust® is called Zero Factor Authentication because the zero knowledge protocol (or process) that allows an individual to convince a verifier of their identity without providing any information of value (unlike current password and two-step authentication solutions).
 This means that MIRACL Trust® is both stronger and safer authentication.

 Why is a short PIN more secure than a password?

 ZFA platform provides two factor authentication.
 That means you authenticate into a web application with something you have (in this case a key from the ZFA platform stored in the mobile application) and something you know (the PIN).
 Both factors are needed.

 If an attacker stole your mobile device, he’d still need to guess your PIN in three attempts before authentication is locked out on this device.

 PINs used in ZFA are never stored, and there is no way to steal them from storage and crack them offline.

 What is two-factor authentication and why do I need it?

 Two factor authentication means you need two things to be able to login to a website or application.
 Typically these are “something you know”, in this case a PIN and “something you have”, in this case your mobile device and MIRACL Trust® application.